 Do you wonder what we will do in heaven?
 If so, remember that we will be able to eat and drink on the new earth.
 Have you ever wondered if there will be trees, grass, and water on the new earth?
 Part of the answer is found in the next two verses.

 Then he showed me a river of the water of life, clear as crystal, coming from the throne of God and of the Lamb, in the middle of its street.
 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and the leaves of the tree were for the healing of the nations.
-(NASB) Rev. 22:1-2
+Revelation 22:1-2 (NASB)

 Here we discover that there will be trees and water in heaven.
-Gen. 2:10-15 says that the Garden of Eden had four rivers and that Adam and Eve could eat from any tree in the garden except for one (Gen. 2:16).
+Genesis 2:10-15 says that the Garden of Eden had four rivers and that Adam and Eve could eat from any tree in the garden except for one (Genesis 2:16).
 Therefore, we should not be surprised that God provides a river and the Tree of Life bearing twelve different kinds of fruit from which we can eat.
 While scripture does not tell us, there will probably also be other vegetation for us to enjoy.

 The new earth will not be just buildings and a barren earth.
 It is clear that the passage is focusing on a few “key” items.
 God does not tell us how many people will live there, or what the angels will do.
 We do not know what the rest of the earth will be like or if there will be stars in the heavens.
 Our eternal home will be full of surprises.

-The Tree of Life first appears in scripture in Gen. 3:22-24.
+The Tree of Life first appears in scripture in Genesis 3:22-24.
 There we were told that Adam and Eve could have eaten from the tree, but God put an angel by the tree to prevent them.
 This same Tree of Life will exist in heaven, that is, the new earth.
 The following tells us that we will be able to eat from it too!

 Did you notice that the tree bears twelve different kinds of fruit, a different kind each month?
 That implies that there will be time in the new earth and new heaven, but it will last for eternity.